 - 3-5 years of proven experience in electrical/electronics, and the ability to demonstrate proficiency in these areas.

 - Prior experience in aircraft maintenance required.

 - Familiar with turbo prop aircraft is a plus.

-- Certified by FAA with a current Airframe and Power Plant Mechanic license is a plus but not required.
+- Certified by FAA with a current Airframe and Power Plant Mechanic license is a plus.

-- English language is required; bilingual in Spanish is not required, but is a plus.
+- FCC license is not required; but is a plus.